Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Relative Theory and Deformation Invariance

 Finally, the cocycle condition holds by applying Remark~\ref{cocycle for derived} and using Lemma~\ref{omega compat for blowups}, ~\ref{omega compat for slices}, ~\ref{cocyle for blow and slice} and ~\ref{passing to a slice red}, which are valid in the relative setting, and going through the appropriate diagrams of roofs granted by (9).
 We leave the details to the reader. \end{proof}

 We have shown that we can follow the same steps as in the absolute case to obtain the following theorem.

 \begin{thm} Let $\mM = \left[ X / G \right] \to C$, where $X \to C$ is a quasi-projective scheme, which is the semistable part of a projective scheme $X^\dagger \to C$ with a linearized $G$-action and $C$ is a smooth, quasi-projective curve with a trivial $G$-action.
 Suppose also that $\mM$ is the truncation of a relative $(-1)$-shifted symplectic derived stack $\pmb{\mM}$ over $C$.
-Then the Kirwan partial desingularization $\tilde{\mM} \to C$ is a proper DM stack over $C$ endowed with a canonical relative semi-perfect obstruction theory induced by the relative $(-1)$-shifted symplectic form, giving rise to a virtual fundamental cycle $[\tilde{\mM}]^{\mathrm{vir}}$.
+Then the intrinsic stabilizer reduction $\tilde{\mM} \to C$ is a proper DM stack over $C$ endowed with a canonical relative semi-perfect obstruction theory induced by the relative $(-1)$-shifted symplectic form, giving rise to a virtual fundamental cycle $[\tilde{\mM}]^{\mathrm{vir}}$.

 Furthermore, the restriction of the obstruction theory to the fiber $\tilde{\mM}_c$ over a point $c \in C$ is the semi-perfect obstruction theory of Theorem~\ref{main thm}, constructed in the absolute case. \end{thm}